Rio Grande Diesel Locomotive Paint Schemes

 Black with yellow end stripes

-First used beginning in 1946 on new and repainted yard switcher and road switcher locomotives, including the Alco S-2 yard switchers and the Fairbanks Morse H10-44s and H15-44s delivered in 1948.
+First used beginning in 1941 on new and repainted yard switcher and road switcher locomotives, including the GE 44-ton locomotives and the Baldwin VO-660s in delivered in 1941 and 1942, the Alco S-2 yard switchers in 1943 and 1944, and the Fairbanks Morse H10-44s and H15-44s delivered in 1948.
 This is the same yellow first used in 1946 on the new EMD F3 and F7 road freight locomotives (see above).

 This color had the trade name of "Dulux Imitation Gold," and should not be confused with the earlier paint that used the trade name "Duco Gold."
 This earlier color is also known as Ochre yellow.